 - 185 As part of the development plan for BCC there are certain things that will happen when the Plan is 'made'.
 The policies in this plan will be implemented by Birmingham City Council as part of their development management process but the 3Bs Forum will also be actively involved, for example as part of the pre-application process as outlined in the Key Principle.
 Whilst Birmingham City Council will be responsible for development management, the Forum will use this Neighbourhood Plan to frame their representations on submitted planning applications. - 186 There are several areas of activity which will affect delivery and each is important in shaping the 3Bs Area in the months and years ahead.
 These comprise: - a) The statutory planning process; this Neighbourhood Plan will direct and shape developer and investor interest in the Neighbourhood Plan area.
-However, this is also in the context of the wider Birmingham City Council planning policies and the National Planning Policy Framework. - b) Investment in and active management of public services and community assets, together with other measures to support local services for the vitality and viability of the Plan area.
+However, this is also in the context of - All policies should be read in conjunction with adopted policies in the Birmingham Development Plan.
+No Neighbourhood Plan policy will be applied in isolation; account will be taken of all relevant policies the wider Birmingham City Council planning policies and the National Planning Policy Framework.

+- b) Investment in and active management of public services and community assets, together with other measures to support local services for the vitality and viability of the Plan area.
 The Forum is seeking ways of maximising investment in the 3Bs Area the creation of a Parish Council or Community Development Trust is being explored.
 As part of the parish council establishment, the City Council has a process known as "Devo Deal".
-This could see the

-- parish council taking over the running of small local parks and other pieces of land that we might wish to see maintained to a high standard.
+This could see the parish council taking over the running of small local parks and other pieces of land that we might wish to see maintained to a high standard.
 This is discussed further in Appendix D. - c) The voluntary and community (third) sector will have a strong role to play particularly in terms of local community infrastructure, events and community activity.
 This sector may play a stronger role in the future. - d) The role of the Forum in delivering the community actions that have been identified as part of this Neighbourhood Planning process.
 This Plan does set tasks for the local community.Many of these require the 3Bs Forum, or successor bodies, to ensure they happen. - e) The Forum will also look to BCC and regional investment programmes where a policy can be shown to be delivering wider objectives.
 Alongside the planning department, other council and West Midlands Combined Authority departments will need to pay heed to the plan when they are working in the 3Bs Area.
 These may include the housing department, transport planners, the parks department, the libraries department and the emergency planning team who are working on flood prevention. - 187 Appendix D sets out the ideas we have to ensure the policies in the 3Bs NP are implemented.
 These have been consulted on alongside the Neighbourhood Plan consultation.

-21 Monitoring and Review
+20 Monitoring and Review

-- 188 The impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by 3Bs Forum. - 189 If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed.
+- 188The impact Neighbourhood Plan policies have on influencing the shape and direction of development across the Plan area during the Plan period will be monitored by 3Bs Forum. - 189 If it is apparent that any policy in this Plan has unintended consequences or is ineffective it will be reviewed.
 It is the expectation of the Forum that there will be a review of the Plan 5 years after it has been made. - 190 Any amendments to the Plan will only be made following consultation with Birmingham City Council, local residents and other statutory stake holders as required by legislation.

-Appendix A: Community Consultation Summary to shape the Plan Scope and Content
+Appendix A: Community Consultation Summary to shape the Plan Scope and Content50